T. K. Chand: Early life and education

 He holds a Bachelor of Arts in history and a master's degree in arts, public administration and history from Utkal University.
 He holds a bachelor's degree in law from Andhra University, Visakhapatnam, and a diploma in social welfare (labour welfare) from University of Calcutta.

 He graduated as a gold medalist from Utkal University, Bhubaneswar.

 He was also the former student president at Utkal University in 1981.
 The Utkal University, awarded him the Honoris Causa D.Litt. for his contributions towards 'nation building', on the occasion of the university's 47th convocation.

+He also holds Advanced Management degrees from International Center for Promotion of Enterprises, (ICPE), Slovenia and Queensland University of Technology, Australia.

 Career

 After taking charge as chairman and managing director of National Aluminium Company on 27 July 2015, he asked his team to renegotiate contracts with the aim of reducing procurement costs by 20%, which would save Nalco nearly 100 crores.
 In addition, he was trying to convince the board to include mining in its vision plan.
 He also announced investments of $10 billion to be made for a number of projects, including a greenfield aluminium smelter abroad.

 During his tenure in Rashtriya Ispat Nigam Limited, Vishakhapatnam Steel Plant, he had worked for various segments of the company and pioneer initiatives which have changed the way the firm works.
 Some of his initiatives include the introduction of a productive work culture, organizational restructuring, etc. in the field of HR.
 He won the Jawaharlal Nehru Award for outstanding performance as an executive for his initiatives and efforts to improve the organization.
 In 1983 he joined in as a management trainee in Rashtriya Ispat Nigam Limited, eventually becoming its director in 2010.

 In 2007 he joined as the director (P) of Central Coalfields Limited.
 Here his focus remained in the field of HR and brought a paradigm shift.
 His efforts and initiatives in the areas of corporate social responsibility and welfare earned the company a good name and the membership of UN Global Compact.
 Exercising powers as a functional director, he has handled and decided all important matters of sales and marking – e-auction, forward e-auction, road sales, sales realization, coal linkage through LOA, etc. since joining.